Aromatherapy is everywhere.

 Place a drop or two on a tissue or cotton ball, so you can inhale it whenever you want.
 To carry this with you, place it in a Ziploc bag.

-You can purchase essential oil inhaler tubes from a variety of sources.
+You can purchase essential oil inhaler tubes (Amazon) from a variety of sources.
 Make your blend and fill the tube as instructed.
 This is usually accomplished by putting the blend on the tube insert.

 These are an excellent way to get the benefits of essential oils and are great to carry around in your pocket or purse.